 A member of the Sacramento State Athletics family since 1996 and a Hornet administrator since 2000, Bill Macriss was appointed the University’s Athletics Director on March 9, 2015.
-Macriss had served as the Interim Athletics Director for slightly more than eight months, until University President Alexander Gonzalez removed the interim tag.
+Macriss had served as the Interim Athletics Director for slightly more than eight months until the interim tag was removed.

-Under Macriss’ watch (he was appointed Interim A.D. on July 1, 2014), Sacramento State athletics has seen unprecedented success.
-The Hornet football and men’s and women’s basketball programs have combined for the most wins in a season in the school’s NCAA Div.
+Under Macriss’ watch (he was appointed Interim A.D. on July 1, 2014), Sacramento State athletics has seen unprecedented success both on and off the field.
+In 2014-15, Hornet football and the men’s and women’s basketball programs combined for the most wins in a season in the school’s NCAA Div.
 I era.
-In fact, both the men’s and women’s basketball teams qualified for the postseason for the first time in the Div.
-I era (1991-pres.), and the football program finished with a record above .500 for just the fifth time in the Div.
+In addition, both the men’s and women’s basketball teams qualified for the postseason for the first time in the Div.
 I era.

 In addition, Macriss served on the department’s Academic Improvement Plan committee, and worked closely with University faculty, staff and administrators as a member of campus-wide branding, marketing and communications initiatives.
 He has also served on each of the department’s last two Strategic Planning Committees

 Previously, Macriss served as the Championship Director for the 2003, 2005, 2006 and 2007 NCAA Division I Men’s & Women’s Outdoor Track and Field Championships and as the Media Operations Director for the 2004 U.S. Olympic Team Trials for Track & Field.
 He was also instrumental in helping the University serve as the host site for the UFL’s Sacramento Mountain Lions in 2010 and 2011.